Career/Volunteer

 • Exhibits a high level of maturity and aptitude for working in a fast-paced environment; demonstrates ability to work autonomously, competently handles multiple tasks, sets priorities and meets deadlines

-• Ability to understand the needs and interests of individual donors, corporations and other funding organizations in order to develop mutually beneficial relationships with Operation Eyesight
+• Ability to understand the needs and interests of individual donors, corporations and other funding organizations to develop mutually beneficial relationships with Operation Eyesight

 • Interest in all aspects of preventing avoidable blindness and a dedication to promoting Operation Eyesight fundraising priorities by helping to create excellent working relationships with our International Programmes teams